When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Jonah Mean?

+It was originally a Hebrew name יוֹנָה, or “Yonā.”
 The name was translated into Latin and later English in the Christian New Testament.
 Its original meaning of “dove” remains in every variation.

-How Popular Is the Name Jonah?
+How Popular is the Name Jonah?

 How Do I Pronounce Jonah?

 Jonah is most commonly pronounced “JOW-nuh” in English-speaking countries.
+The emphasis is placed firmly on the first syllable, with a soft “uh” sound at the end.

 Is Jonah a Boy or Girl Name?

-Jonah is traditionally a name for boys, and there are few, if any, instances of it being given to a girl.
+There are few, if any, instances of it being given to a girl.
 However, Toibah, a Yiddish translation of “dove,” is predominantly feminine.
+In modern Israel, the Hebrew variation Yonah is occasionally used for girls, though it remains predominantly male.

 Variations of Jonah